 The QT is closer to Cuba Street, a more quirky part of town and with more nightlife but I prefer the restaurants at the Sofitel end.
 It’s a tough choice.

 The best time to visit Wellington City

 Like most of New Zealand, Wellington can experience all 4 seasons in a single day.
 I have to admit to loving Wellington when the sun shines and that is driven by us enjoying so much time outdoors.
-Even in this guide you will see the majority of the activities have an outdoor focus and even our choice of dining is generall alfresco.
+Even in this guide, you will see the majority of the activities have an outdoor focus and even our choice of dining is generally alfresco.

-You’ve probably heard the reference to windy Wellington and when the wind blow, especially when it comes from the south and funnels through the city streets it can be bitter.
-For that reason I personally avoid the city in the depth of winter.
+You’ve probably heard the reference to windy Wellington and when the wind blows, especially when it comes from the south and funnels through the city streets it can be bitter.
+For that reason, I personally avoid the city in the depth of winter.